lbstroud/documentation/farms/storage.rst

 .. image:: images/storage_aws3.png
    :scale: 70%

-.. note:: Scalr only supports extending filesystems for Ext4/XFS volumes and Linux based operating systems right now.
+.. note:: For Linux, Scalr supports extending filesystems for Ext4/XFS volumes.
+For Windows, Scalr supports extending filesystems for suspended servers that are Windows 2012 or higher and NTFS.

 EBS Snapshots can also be taken from within the Servers page by clicking on the actions menu and going down to Create Server Snapshot: